flojoy-ai/docs/docs/nodes/GENERATORS/SIMULATIONS/SIMULATIONS.md

 ---
 hide_table_of_contents: true
-sidebar_label: Generate
+sidebar_label: Simulations
 sidebar_position: 1
-slug: /nodes/GENERATORS/
+slug: /nodes/GENERATORS/SIMULATIONS/
 ---

-# GENERATORS in Python
+# SIMULATIONS in Python

-Welcome to the Generators Nodes page!
+Welcome to the Simulation Nodes page!

-Here you can find information about all the Flojoy nodes that can be used to generate certain outputs, also as part of simulations.
+Here you can find information about all the Flojoy nodes that generate outputs as part of simulations.

-You can also find all of these nodes in the sidebar.

 ## Simulation Nodes